 At Timeshare Compliance, we like to say we’re not timeshare haters.
 We don’t have any problem with honest timeshare developers.

 On the other hand, our entire team serves as a resource for the unfortunate people who want to cancel their timeshare contracts.
-If a timeshare sales person or developer misrepresented what an owner would receive, the team at Timeshare Compliance begins working to cancel the timeshare contract.
-We’ve worked with our attorney partners who’ve been successful—canceling contracts and in some cases generating refunds.
+If a timeshare sales person or developer misrepresented what an owner would receive, the team at Timeshare Compliance begins its work.
+By working together, people who’ve been manipulated into signing timeshare contracts under fraudulent pretenses can find relief.

 For some, the timeshare sales presentation made everything sound wonderful.
 Yet once the sales pitch ended, and the prospect became an owner, buyers learned that the timeshare didn’t function for their family’s schedule.
 It took them a while to figure out why.